Particular/docs.particular.net/samples/azure-service-bus-netstandard/native-integration/sample.md

 ## Required headers

-For a native message to be processed, NServiceBus endpoints using the Azure Service Bus .NET Standard transport need the message type to be included as a header.
+For a native message to be processed, NServiceBus endpoints using the Azure Service Bus transport need the message type to be included as a header.
 This header must be stored as an Azure Service Bus `Message` user property.

 snippet: NecessaryHeaders